Degrees of the University of Oxford: Undergraduate awards

-The UGAdvDip is a FHEQ Level 6 award which is equivalent to the third year of undergraduate study and it is generally accepted as equivalent to a second bachelor's degree or a Graduate Diploma.
-Undergraduate Advanced Diplomas are only offered at the University of Cambridge and the University of Oxford.
+The UGAdvDip is a FHEQ Level 6 award, which is equivalent to the third year of undergraduate study and it is generally accepted as equivalent to a second bachelor's degree or a Graduate Diploma.
+Undergraduate Advanced Diplomas are offered at the University of Cambridge and the University of Oxford only.

-Undergraduate Master's degrees
+Undergraduate master's degrees

-In the 1990s the following degrees were introduced to increase public recognition of the four-year undergraduate science programmes in these subjects:
+Beginning in the 1990s, the following degrees were introduced to increase public recognition of the four-year undergraduate science programmes in these subjects: